 MissingClip -Evening session

 Quite a few interesting points made in these discussions too.

 Regarding his comments on Monday, Ronnie didn’t back-off but clarified what he meant, and it’s hard not to see his point.
 Also, despite claims by WS that other players were unanimously happy, it became clear that this isn’t the case, with Maguire and Allen expressing similar concerns as Ronnie did, and sure enough, Peter Ebdon, even if he didn’t say anything, must not have been too amused either.

 It’s also interesting that Ronnie believes that Higgins, in fact, feels burnt-out and that this is why he’s so negative.
 It could well be the case.
 Jimmy went the same way when he observed that lower-ranked players, not getting to the latter stages of tournaments, don’t play that much and therefore probably feel OK with the busy calendar, but that indeed top players are at risk of burn-out unless they pick and choose.

 Ronnie, on twitter, had launched two polls.

-This one in particular sparkled a discussion in the studio
+This one, in particular, sparked a discussion in the studio

 As you can guess, most headlines in the press revolved around Ronnie’s comments.